Create a portal

 dev-portal-starter

-route that you previously created for the backend portal.kubectl apply -n gloo-system -f- <<EOF apiVersion: v1 kind: ServiceAccount metadata: name: portal-frontend namespace: gloo-system --- apiVersion: v1 kind: Service metadata: name: portal-frontend namespace: gloo-system labels: app: portal-frontend service: portal-frontend spec: ports: - name: http port: 4000 targetPort: 4000 selector: app: portal-frontend --- apiVersion: apps/v1 kind: Deployment metadata: name: portal-frontend namespace: gloo-system spec: replicas: 1 selector: matchLabels: app: portal-frontend template: metadata: labels: app: portal-frontend spec: serviceAccountName: portal-frontend containers: - image: gcr.io/solo-public/docs/portal-frontend:latest imagePullPolicy: Always name: portal-frontend args: ["--host", "0.0.0.0"] ports: - containerPort: 4000 env: - name: VITE_PORTAL_SERVER_URL value: http://developer.example.com:8080/v1 # The URL that the backend Portal is exposed on via an HTTPRoute.
+, which is the same hostname that you defined in the HTTPRoute for the backend portal.kubectl apply -n gloo-system -f- <<EOF apiVersion: v1 kind: ServiceAccount metadata: name: portal-frontend namespace: gloo-system --- apiVersion: v1 kind: Service metadata: name: portal-frontend namespace: gloo-system labels: app: portal-frontend service: portal-frontend spec: ports: - name: http port: 4000 targetPort: 4000 selector: app: portal-frontend --- apiVersion: apps/v1 kind: Deployment metadata: name: portal-frontend namespace: gloo-system spec: replicas: 1 selector: matchLabels: app: portal-frontend template: metadata: labels: app: portal-frontend spec: serviceAccountName: portal-frontend containers: - image: gcr.io/solo-public/docs/portal-frontend:latest imagePullPolicy: Always name: portal-frontend args: ["--host", "0.0.0.0"] ports: - containerPort: 4000 env: - name: VITE_PORTAL_SERVER_URL value: http://portal.example.com:8080/v1 # The URL that the backend Portal is exposed on via an HTTPRoute.
 EOF

 Verify that the frontend app is running.